findalexli/SciGraphQA/README.md

 # 🌋 LLaVA-Graph: Context-prompted vision-language assistant for explaining scientific graphs
 *TLDR: We re-formulate the image-caption-generation problem as a context-prompted 'explanation' generation problem, which aligns the model's output given (graph, caption) to its first mentioned paragraph.
-Trained with SciCap-390K, 5X more tokens using SciCap compared to original LLaVa vision-text alignment pretraining corpse *
+We trained a linear projector from Clip-Vit-Large vision tokens to align with Vicuna-7b, using 5X more tokens compared to the original LLaVa vision text based on 390K Arxiv graph-caption-paragraph samples, then fine-tune Vicuna using GPT-4 instructed dataset. *

 [[Demo](https://llava-graph.alexli.me/)]  [[Dataset](https://huggingface.co/datasets/alexshengzhili/LLAVA-graph-OCRCleaned)] [[Model](https://huggingface.co/alexshengzhili/Llava-Graph-ocr-ft-on-instruct150k)]